d-holguin/Simple-line-splitter-gui/README.md

 ### Works on windows with (jdk 11), should work on other Platform as long as you install the JRE which can be found here https://adoptopenjdk.net/
-Download a ready to use .jar here https://github.com/KiwiCode-s/Simple-line-splitter-gui/releases/tag/v0.2-alpha Feel free to inform me it works on your OS via issues or with any quesitons you might have.
+Download a ready to use .jar here https://github.com/KiwiCode-s/Simple-line-splitter-gui/releases/tag/v0.2-alpha

 ![alt tag](https://github.com/KiwiCode-s/Simple-line-splitter-gui/blob/master/UsagePhotos/Capture.PNG)

 ### Benchedmarked with 1.5mil line csv file completed processing them by 10,000 lines into 150 files.
 Took about a second.